bpftrace/bpftrace/INSTALL.md

 cd bpftrace/build
 cmake -DCMAKE_BUILD_TYPE=Release ../
 make
+sudo make install
 ```

 A debug build of bpftrace can be set up with `cmake -DCMAKE_BUILD_TYPE=Debug ../`.

-The latest version of Google Test will be downloaded on each build.
-To speed up builds and only download its source on the first run, use the CMake option `-DOFFLINE_BUILDS:BOOL=ON`.
+The bpftrace binary will be in installed in /usr/local/bin/bpftrace, and tools
+in /usr/local/share/bpftrace/tools.
+You can change the install location using an
+argument to cmake, where the default is `-DCMAKE_INSTALL_PREFIX=/usr/local`.

 To test that the build works, you can try running the unit tests and a one-liner: